NVIDIA/G-Assist/api/c++/API_REFERENCE.md

 # RISE API Reference

-Complete API reference for the RISE (Runtime Inference System Engine) C++ interface.
+Complete API reference for the RISE C++ interface.

 ## Table of Contents